Importance of Single-Core Performance for Gamers

 AMD

 🎮 Do you think that buying the most expensive CPU is the best option for your games? 🤔 That's not always the case!
-Even if your budget allows you to choose the most expensive one, it doesn't mean that it's the best for gaming.
+Even if your budget allows you to choose the most expensive one, it doesn't mean that it's the best for you. gaming.
 CPUs with many cores usually have lower performance per core compared to cheaper models in the same line. 🤑

 Now, this isn't always the case.
 If two CPUs have the same boost clock frequency on a single core, even with different core counts, the performance per core should be similar. 💡

-So for a PC that you're going to use primarily for gaming, you don't need a 24-core CPU.
+So for a PC that you're going to use primarily for games, you don't need a 24-core CPU.
 An eight- or twelve-core CPU, but with high performance and speed, is more than enough. 🖥️👌

 Things are changing for games